-Melbourne Water has complied with this condition for the period 1 July 2014 to 30 June 2015, transferring a total of 6 ML into the pipeline over this period.
+Melbourne Water has complied with this condition for the period 1 July 2015 to 30 June 2016.
+Melbourne Water records indicate that 7 ML was transferred into the pipeline over this period.

 Condition 11(c)

 The water extracted to the Sugarloaf Pipeline must be met only through controlled, pre-ordered releases from Melbourne's share of the water savings allocated to it pursuant to any bulk entitlement issued under the Victorian Water Act 1989.